SandraT22/CapstoneProject/ghost-trippin/README.md

 <li> 1:30pm to 2:30pm: write out MVP goals (had previously just been thingking about them in order to know what I would need to research.
 After my research I have now made decisions and have a basic idea of what I will be able to do.), personal goals, and stretch goals.
 Start watching video at 14 minutes.
 I did not see ASP .net core when creating my project so I have to go in to modify it in the installer and needed to install an update.
 <li> 2:30pm - 2:45pm: Update the log.
 <li> break.
 <li>3pm to 4pm: created project in visual studio for C# backend.
 Created project in VSCode for react front end.
 Started trying to test a fetch call.
+<li> 4pm to 5pm: Debug code to test api fetch call, read google maps platform info, create a google cloud account and create a google maps API Key.
+<li> 5pm to 5:03pm: Update log.
+<li> 5:03pm to 5:30pm:
 <br>

 ## Setup and Installation Requirements